Overview

 The judges will be the arbiter for all questions related to the running and scoring of the tournament.
 If any disputes arise about the running or scoring of the tournament, or the appropriateness of any behavior during the tournament, please discuss it with the noble judges.

-Who is in charge of equestrian logistics and safety?
+Who is in charge of tournament logistics and safety?

-Take equestrian logistics and safety concerns or suggestions first to the marshal running the particular field (multiple marshals will be sharing these responsibilities) or the nearest Eq.
-Marshal.
-Should you need further advice, Mistress Ynesen Ongge Xong Kerij-e is the Equestrian Marshal-in-Charge.
+Take logistics and safety concerns or suggestions first to the marshal running the particular field (or the marshal in charge for that discipline for the event).